kevin-wynn-cloud/kevin-wynn-cloud/README.md

 ## My Projects
 <!-- Link titles and projects when changing repository from private to public.
 Include second section for familiar services (Lambda, etc.) -->

-For security reasons, I currently maintain my compiled work in a private repository.
+For security reasons, I currently maintain my compiled work in a private [AWS Project Repository](https://github.com/kevin-wynn-cloud/AWS-Projects/tree/main).
 If you are a potential employer interested in reviewing my cloud-based experiences, please feel free to contact me for a zip archive.
 I am planning to review and make it publicly accessible before I begin interviewing for opportunities.
 During my Cloud Quest labs, I have covered the following services:

 <div id="badges">
 <img src="https://img.shields.io/badge/Amazon_S3-yellow?logo=amazonaws"/>